 It takes time and effort to create the ideal job application, so it’s demoralizing to consider that your CV can be rejected at the first hurdle due to a little mistake.

 1. Spelling and Grammatical Errors

-This is the common CV mistakes.
+These are the common CV mistakes.
 Trashing out CVs or resumes into garbage happens due to typographical and grammatical errors.
-As we said you need to put impression by your sentences and words first.
+As we said, you need to put an impression on your sentences and words first.